nwnxee/unified/Plugins/Schema/README.md

 > If using `Windows`, these update scripts must be run in `bash`.

 - `external/update-external.sh` OS-aware updating utility that will update required `AJV` and `QuickJS` files into their respective subfolders, and bundle the `AJV` files into the required javascript bundle file.
-The `xxd` command in `CMakeLists.txt` uses this bundle to build the required `#include` during the nwnx/image build process.
 - `external/ajv/update-ajv.sh` OS-aware updating utility that will update only `AJV` files and bundle them into the required javascript bundle file.
+XXD is required on the local machine to successfully run this update script.
 - `external/quickjs/update-quickjs.sh` OS-aware updating utility that will update only the `QuickJS` files.

-> None of these updates require `node` or other background software be present on the updating system.